Merc-WithaMouse/merc-withamouse.github.io/content/post/Get-OneDrive-Sync-Status-Script/Get-OneDrive-Sync-Status-Script.md

 ## Cracking the Code: The Finished Script

-After traveling so far on this quest, the elements of my script emerged, ready to unveil the OneDrive attributes we sought.
+After traveling so far on this quest, the elements of the script emerged, ready to unveil the OneDrive attributes we sought.
 To that end, I focused on generating clear and comprehensible results into a table format, leveraging a switch statement and PSCustomObject to complete this final task.

 ```powershell
 $OneDrivePath = $ENV:OneDriveCommercial